 Once one of the more popular VPN services, IPVanish has slipped slightly due to a logging controversy in the past couple of years.
 But with new ownership and quality speed and security it still remains a decent option for customers.

-- Military-grade, 256-bit AES encryption.
+- Military-grade, 256-bit AES encryption

-- Utilizes a built-in killswitch to prevent data leakage.
+- Built-in killswitch to prevent data leakage

-- Industry-leading 10 simultaneous connections allowed on a single account.
+- Allows 10 simultaneous connections

-- P2P file-sharing and torrenting allowed.
+- P2P file-sharing and torrenting allowed

 The usability across all the major operating systems we good.
 We tested with Windows, Mac, and Linux and found the process of connecting to be simple and straightforward.
 The ‘Quick Connect’ feature allows you to pick the country of your choice or you can simply let IPVanish choose the best one for you.
 There are over 1,100 servers located in 60 different countries.